gt-crnch-rg/arm-sve-tools/03_SVE/README.md

 floating-point arithmetic support, and basic integer arithmetic support.

 SVE2, the Scalable Vector Extension v2, is a superset of the Armv8-A SVE with expanded functionality.
-The SVE2 instruction set adds thorough fixed-point arithmetic support and features that benefit media processing workloads, ML workloads, and generally broaden the applicability of SVE beyond high performance computing applications.
+The SVE2 instruction set adds features that benefit media processing workloads, ML workloads, and generally broaden the applicability of SVE beyond high performance computing applications.

 Because SVE2 is a superset of SVE, CPUs that implement SVE2 can run SVE binaries without any modifications.
 However, CPUs that only implement SVE (such as the